mammamiiiya/update_scr/README.md

-Update Script for Debian-based Linux System
+Update Script for Debian.

 Please run this script with root user privelages.
+NOTE: Not all scripts will execute.